hapijs/shot/API.md

     - `error` - whether the request will emit an `error` event.
 Defaults to `undefined`, meaning no `error` event will be emitted.
 If set to `true`, the emitted error will have a message of `'Simulated'`.
     - `close` - whether the request will emit a `close` event.
 Defaults to `undefined`, meaning no `close` event will be emitted.
   - `validate` - Optional flag to validate this options object.
 Defaults to `true`.

-- `callback` - the callback function using the signature `function (res)` where:
-  - `res` - a response object where:
+Returns a response object where:
 - `raw` - an object containing the raw request and response objects where:
   - `req` - the simulated request object.
   - `res` - the simulated response object.
 - `headers` - an object containing the response headers.
 - `statusCode` - the HTTP status code.
 - `statusMessage` - the HTTP status message.
 - `payload` - the payload as a UTF-8 encoded string.
 - `rawPayload` - the raw payload as a Buffer.
 - `trailers` - an object containing the response trailers.

 ### `Shot.isInjection(obj)`